projectriff/libfnbuildpack/README.md

 # `riff-buildpack`
-The Riff Buildpack is a Cloud Native Buildpack V3 that provides Riff Invokers to functions.
+The riff Buildpack is a Cloud Native Buildpack V3 that provides riff Invokers to functions.

 ## Detection
 Detection passes if a `$APPLICATION_ROOT/riff.toml` exists and the build plan already contains a `jvm-application` key.
 If detection passes, the buildpack will contribute an `openjdk-jre` key with `launch` metadata to instruct the `openjdk-buildpack` to provide a JRE.
-It will also add a `riff-invoker-java-` key and `handler` metadata extracted from the Riff metadata.
+It will also add a `riff-invoker-java-` key and `handler` metadata extracted from the riff metadata.

 ## Build
 ```toml